mezzio/mezzio/docs/book/cookbook/custom-404-page-handling.md

 ```

 The above example assumes you are using the `ApplicationFactory` and/or the
-Expressive skeleton to manage your application instantiation and configuration.
+Mezzio skeleton to manage your application instantiation and configuration.

 To manually add the middleware, you will need to pipe it to the application
 instance: